SouthbankSoftware/provendb-sdk-node/README.md

 **NOTE**: The SDK is in alpha and not recommended for production use.
 For any bugs, please raise an [issue](https://github.com/SouthbankSoftware/provendb-sdk-node/issues).

+The use of our services requires an API key.
+Visit [provendb.com](https://provendb.com) to sign in/register and create one.

 ## Installation

 `npm install provendb-sdk-node`